Paul-Jarschke/HierarchicalBayesianMultinomialLogit/README.md

 assignment, stop when the agreement objective stops improving). **Only the mixture weights `pvec` are post-processed** - component means/covariances are not relabeled, since all other inference in the study uses label-invariant functionals.
-The notebook shows per-slot pvec R-hat/ESS and traces before vs after, classifies the outcome (permutation-fixed vs genuinely multimodal vs no-op), and saves `relabeled_pvec.pkl` additively.
+The notebook shows only per-slot pvec R-hat/ESS and traces before vs after relabeling; the invariant-convergence gate, outcome classification and `relabeled_pvec.pkl` persistence are deliberately left out of the default notebook (still available as `analysis.invariant_convergence_summary`, `ls.classify_outcome` and manual pickling if needed).
 Allocations are reconstructed from the saved draws (`mu_k + Z@Delta`, `Sigma_k`, `pvec`, `beta_i`; Rossi Eq.
 5.5.19), so the same notebook works for NUTS, HMC, bayesm and the replication.
 The logic lives in `src/label_switching.py`; the template